kekkpel/Editor/README.md

 The .exe version is released

 # How to run
-just install and open it
+go to releases install and open it

 #Bugs?
 contact me on discord ●(𝓖𝓟𝓘)●Kekkopel#7562